rodydavis/rodydavis/src/content/docs/dart/print-multiple-objects.md

 ---
 title: How to Print Multiple Objects to the Console with print() in Dart
-description: >
-  Learn how to print multiple objects to the console in Dart using Records, offering a similar experience to JavaScript's `console.log()` functionality.
 date: '2025-01-19 02:39:50.688Z'
 draft: false
 tags: